Jbuchser/bioinfo/week10/README.md

 2. Align FASTQ reads with the reference genome
 3. Use alignment software to produce a BAM file
 4. Call variants by comparing the aligned BAM file to the reference genome
-5. Produce a VCF file
+5. Produce VCF files
+6. Merge VCF files

 Note: The reference genome used in this workflow is NC_007793.1 *Staphylococcus aureus* strain USA_300